Good and Bad Passwords How-To

 the media.
 A locked computer room loses much of its value if an

-employee can pocket a DAT tape from an unsecured area.
+employee can pocket a tape or other removable media from an unsecured area.
 Backup

 media should not be stored in immediate proximity of the machines